syncfusion-content/asp.netwebforms-docs/aspnet/Schedule/working-with-appointments.md

 Enabling Inline Edit alone

-A workaround can be done with Scheduler to disable the inline appointment creation and enabling only the editing mode of inline by making use of the cellClick event.
+A workaround can be done with Scheduler to disable the inline appointment creation and enabling only the editing mode of inline by making use of the `CellClick` event.
 The below code example shows the way to disable the inline appointment creation while clicking on the cells, but appointments can be edited while clicking on the appointment’s subject.

 {% highlight html %}